matiastripode/become-tech-director/README.md

 # Become a Tech Director
-Here I am going to list what an engineer needs to know in order to become Tech Director
+Here I am going to list what I consider it is required for an engineer to become Tech Director